Forest History

 DEADFALL: Generations of Logging in the Pacific Northwest

 James LeMonds.
 Documents the dramatic changes in the logging industry since the early 1900s.
-Focuses on the influence of Weyerhaeuser Co., yet its themes resonate from Alaska to the American SE – wherever timber is king.
+Focuses on the influence of Weyerhaeuser Company, yet its themes resonate from Alaska to the American Southeast – wherever timber is king.
 While spurning nostalgia for logging’s glory days, Deadfall attempts to view a future for today’s timber workers.
 6 x 9, 224p, b&w photos, 2001.

 TIMBER: Loggers Challenge the Great Northwest Forests